-2020 is all but over (good riddance!) and it's time to look back and survey the gaming battleground.
-Despite this year being a particularly ugly one for practically all of us, we've been lucky enough to enjoy some incredible games throughout the year which have helped to restore our spirits in our down time, enforced or otherwise.
+2020 is now but a distant, if persistent, memory and we can now look back and survey the gaming battleground it left behind.
+Despite the year being a particularly ugly one for practically everyone, we were lucky enough to enjoy some incredible games that year, several of which helped restore spirits in our down time, enforced or otherwise.

 Below you'll find the Top 50 Switch games of 2020 as ranked by readers of Nintendo Life.
 The order is governed by the User Ratings associated with every Switch game released in 2020 on our games database.
 As with several of our reader-ranked Best Games round-ups, the ranking is totally fluid even after publication, which means it's never too late to rate your collection and influence the list.